dotscha/dfliconv2/README.md

 I think you get the idea.

+One more thing: You can use -1 on the right hand side for colors.
+That will instruct the converter to ignore that color on the picture.
+You might want to use that color in your sprite over the bitmap, right? ;)

 ### Other notes

 The input image is never resized (as mentioned above).
 The image is treated as a periodic pattern in both directions.